tomsepe/linux-voice-assistant/PI-SETUP.md

 wget https://raw.githubusercontent.com/OHF-Voice/linux-voice-assistant/refs/tags/v1.0.0/docker-compose.yml
 wget https://raw.githubusercontent.com/OHF-Voice/linux-voice-assistant/refs/tags/v1.0.0/.env.example
 cp .env.example .env
+# If you use the repo's docker-compose.yml with build: ., run: docker compose build --no-cache linux-voice-assistant
+docker compose up -d
 ```

 💡 **Note:** Use the latest stable version of the files from the repository.
-We update this documentation only regulary.
+We update this documentation only regularly.

 | Tag        | Description                   | Example                                             |
 | ---------- | ----------------------------- | --------------------------------------------------- |